ImperialCollegeLondon/grad_school_git_course/CONTRIBUTING.md

 for a while to forget how impenetrable some of this material can be, so fresh eyes are always welcome.

-## What *Not* to Contribute

-Our lessons already contain more material than we can cover in a typical workshop, so we are usually *not* looking for more concepts or tools to add to them.
-As a rule, if you want to introduce a new idea, you must (a) estimate how long it will take to teach and (b) explain what you would take out to make room for it.
-The first encourages contributors to be honest about requirements; the second, to think hard about priorities.

-We are also not looking for exercises or other material that only run on one platform.
-Our workshops typically contain a mixture of Windows, macOS, and Linux users; in order to be usable, our lessons must run equally well on all three.
+If you would like to propose new content or exercises please make sure to create an issue and get the thoughts of the maintainers.
+Please try to bear in mind that any new material must be compatible with Windows, macOS and Linux.

 ## Using GitHub

 If you choose to contribute via GitHub, you may want to look at [How to Contribute to an Open Source Project on GitHub][how-contribute].
 To manage changes, we follow [GitHub flow][github-flow].
-Each lesson has two maintainers who review issues and pull requests or encourage others to do so.
-The maintainers are community volunteers and have final say over what gets merged into the lesson.
-To use the web interface for contributing to a lesson:
+This lesson is maintained by the Research Software Engineering team at Imperial College, who will review and approve any contributions.
+To use the web interface for contributing to a
+lesson:

 1. Fork the originating repository to your GitHub profile.
 2. Within your version of the forked repository, move to the `gh-pages` branch